-In this section, we begin by proving a crucial lemma, then proceed to define the Bruhat-Tits stratification of the reduced locus $\cN^{[h]}_{n,\ep,\red}$.
-In the final subsection, we establish its relationship with the Kottwitz-Rapoport strata.
+In this section, we begin by proving a crucial lemma, and then proceed to define the Bruhat--Tits stratification of the reduced locus $\cN^{[h]}_{n,\ep,\red}$.
+In the final subsection, we establish its relationship with the Kottwitz--Rapoport strata.